rabi-siddique/remote-code-executor/README.md

 npm install
 ```

 After this you will need to build the Docker images for Python and Go execution.
-So navigate `docker-files` folder.
+So navigate to `docker-files` folder.

 ```
 cd docker-files